Arkansas vs. Duke College Basketball Predictions & Picks - November 29

 Spread & Total Prediction for Arkansas vs. Duke

-Arkansas' record against the spread so far this season is 1-5-0, and Duke's is 2-3-0.
-A total of five out of the Razorbacks' games this season have hit the over, and three of the Blue Devils' games have gone over.
+Duke has a 2-3-0 record against the spread this season compared to Arkansas, who is 1-5-0 ATS.
+A total of three out of the Blue Devils' games this season have hit the over, and five of the Razorbacks' games have gone over.
+The two teams score an average of 164.7 points per game, 15.2 more points than this matchup's total.

 Sportsbook Promo Codes